joelgaillard/tomorrowsfootball/README.md

-# ⚽ Tomorrow's Football
+# ⚽ TomorroW's Football

-**Tomorrow's Football** is a fictional platform designed to **encourage more women to become football coaches** by showcasing inspiring stories, offering practical resources, and organizing events.
+**TomorroW's Football** is a fictional platform designed to **encourage more women to become football coaches** by showcasing inspiring stories, offering practical resources, and organizing events.
 One of the project’s key components is a **dedicated streaming series** that highlights the journeys and voices of women in the world of coaching.

 > 🎓 This project was developed as part of the **3rd-year Integration Project** in **Media Engineering** at [HEIG-VD](https://heig-vd.ch).